photoprism/photoprism-docs/docs/getting-started/nas/portainer/index.md

 PhotoPrism's command-line interface is also well suited for job automation using a [scheduler](https://dl.photoprism.app/docker/scheduler/).

-!!! tip ""
-    When using *Docker Compose*, you can prepend commands like `docker compose exec [service] [command]` to run them in a service container.
-    Should this fail with *no container found*, make sure the service has been started, you have specified an existing service (usually `photoprism`) and you are in the folder where the `docker-compose.yml` file is located.

 #### Opening a Terminal

 To open a terminal session as the current user, you can do the following: